-Section 211(2) of the Companies Act 1993 requires the Company to disclose in relation to directors and former directors of its subsidiaries, amongst other things, the total remuneration and value of other benefits received by them, and particulars of interest register entries made by them during the year ended 30 June 2015.
+Section 211(2) of the Companies Act 1993 requires the Company to disclose in relation to directors and former directors of its subsidiaries, amongst other things, the total remuneration and value of other benefits received by them, and particulars of interest register entries made by them during the year ended 30 June 2016.
 No employee of a Rubicon Group company appointed as a director of any Rubicon subsidiary receives any remuneration or other benefits in that role, other than SL Moriarty, whose Tenon director fees are paid to Rubicon.
-The remuneration and other benefits of employees are disclosed elsewhere in this Annual Report.
+The remuneration and other benefits of employees are disclosed elsewhere in this Statutory Report.
 Except where shown below, no other director of any Rubicon subsidiary receives any remuneration or other benefits as a director.
-The following persons held office as directors of subsidiary companies as at 30 June 2015, or in the case of those persons with the letter (R) after their name, ceased to hold office during the period.
+The following persons held office as directors of subsidiary companies as at 30 June 2016.